melatabera/ResumeScanner_FinalProject_INST377/docs.md

  --> npm start

-The server should be avaible at: http://localhost:3000.
+The server should be available at: http://localhost:3000.
 Open this server in chrome for best functionality

 Deployment: This application deploys on Vercel.
 To deploy, add supabase environment variables to Vercal dashboard.